INTERMEDIATE MICROECONOMICS 2 - 2017/8

-The first semester module on Intermediate Microeconomics focuses primarily on the behaviour of perfect markets.
-This module considers a number of cases which break these perfect conditions.
+This module on Intermediate Microeconomics focuses primarily on market failures.
+This module considers a number of cases which break the perfect market conditions.
 These cases include uncertainty, consumption and production externalities and asymmetric information.
 This module examines how agents behave in these settings and how methods of consumer choice are applied to these cases.

 promote an understanding of how agents behave when markets are limited or non-existent.